3. Video

 Choose a location that suits the theme of your video.

 - Plan your shot carefully.
-Your audience is sure to notice something that appears in the background, that you didn’t intend to show
+Your audience is sure to notice something that appears in the background, that you didn’t intend to show.

-- Consider how noisy or windy it is, if you are recording audio while videoing
+- Consider how noisy or windy it is, if you are recording audio while videoing.

 - Record in front of a green screen so that you can choose a different background and avoid a noisy environment.
-Find out how to record a video with a virtual background using Zoom software.

 Video techniques

 - Video in short takes.
-Then you can easily redo anything that doesn’t turn out quite right
+Then you can easily redo anything that doesn’t turn out quite right.

-- Video extra at the start and end, for easier editing
+- Video extra at the start and end, for easier editing.

-- Hold your camera horizontally while videoing to avoid having black spaces on the side, when you view it in wider formats
+- Hold your camera horizontally while videoing to avoid having black spaces on the side, when you view it in wider formats.

 - Don’t video with strong light behind your subject.
 Preferably, video in a soft light or have the light behind the camera.